InternetStalker/function_measurer/README.md

 Let's save this file with name `sample.py`.
 After that we open powerShell or cmd and enter this command into the shell:

-`py -m measurer sample.py 3 memory`
+`python -m measurer sample.py 3 memory`

 And we get this: